The Secretary of State was asked—

 I spoke to my Canadian counterpart Mary Ng last week, and we talked about progressing our bilateral trade and working together to promote free trade across the world.

 Bilateral trade between the UK and Canada is worth £20 billion a year.
-It grew exponentially following the implementation of the Comprehensive Economic and Trade Agreement.
-In comparison, our bilateral trade with New Zealand is worth £3 billion a year.
+It grew exponentially following the implementation of the comprehensive economic and trade agreement.
+By comparison, our bilateral trade with New Zealand is worth £3 billion a year.
 We have opened formal negotiations with New Zealand on a new trade agreement.
 Can we not go further with Canada and seek something much more comprehensive than simply a roll-over of CETA?

 I know that my hon.
 Friend is committed to Canada, having served as trade envoy and done a fantastic job.
 As part of our ambitious free trade agreement programme, we announced yesterday our intention to accede to the CPTPP, which is an advanced trade agreement covering chapters such as data and digital and goes far beyond what the EU has been willing to agree.
 Canada is one of the key players in the CPTPP, alongside countries such as Australia and New Zealand.